Growing vegetables in small spaces

 Lettuce

 With hundreds of types to try, lettuces can bring lots of variety of colours and textures to your balcony and will look great.
 And what’s more, winter varieties will grow right through the coldest months meaning you can harvest lettuce leaves throughout the year.
 Aim for seed packets that are salad mixes and harvest them by taking off the outer leaves one by one so the rest of the plant keeps producing more for you.
-These will do well in a shady area too.
+These will do well partial shade.

 Strawberries

 Buy one, get a lifetime supply free!
 Strawberries are the ultimate bargain.
-Once you have one plant it will start to produce ‘runners’ which are baby plants that you can peg down into another pot, whilst still attached, then wait for it to grow its own roots and cut it off from the mother plant, meaning you have a brand new plant!
-Most strawberries prefer full sun, but if you only have shade, then try alpine or woodland strawberries instead, which are smaller but really yummy.
+Once you have one plant it will start to produce ‘runners’ which are baby plants that you can peg down into another pot whilst still attached, then wait for it to grow its own roots!
+Most strawberries prefer full sun, but if you only have shade, then try alpine or woodland strawberries instead, which are smaller but still yummy.

 Radishes